Silicon Valley Bank Collapse – The Ripple Effects On KiwiSaver

 The Ripple Effects On Your Investment

 The exposure to SVB or Signature Bank stocks was limited and minimal for KiwiSaver providers across the board.
-Although your KiwiSaver scheme may have invested in these companies, it will have been a small percentage of total funds.
-That is because of the diversification strategy most large investment firms follow to hedge against volatility and scenarios like this.
-Very rarely will providers have invested more than 3% of total funds in any single company.
-You can actually check this by accessing KiwiSaver through your provider’s portal.
-If you are with Milford for example, go to your Milford KiwiSaver login and locate the top securities invested in by your chosen fund.
-Therefore, if the company goes down, such as in the case of SVB, your exposure is minimised.
+Although your KiwiSaver scheme may have invested in these companies, it would have been a small percentage of total funds.
+This is because of the diversification strategy most large investment firms follow to hedge against volatility and scenarios like this.
+Very rarely do providers invest more than 3% of total funds in any single company.
+You can check this by accessing your KiwiSaver through your provider’s portal.
+For example, if you’re with Milford, go to your Milford KiwiSaver login and locate the top securities invested in by your chosen fund.
+Therefore, if a company fails, like in the case of SVB, your exposure is minimised.

-In hindsight, it is easy to criticise the fact that any money was being invested in a company that seemingly had problems.
+In hindsight, it’s easy to criticise the fact that any money was invested in a company that seemingly had problems.
 KiwiSaver investment companies have teams of financial experts specialising in risk analysis.
-However, it is impossible to predict the future performance of investments with 100% certainty.
-That is why a diversified portfolio helps as a hedge against unforeseen company failures.
+However, it’s impossible to predict the future performance of investments with certainty.
+That’s why a diversified portfolio acts as a hedge against unforeseen company failures.

-That is not to say that my KiwiSaver (and likely yours too) didn’t suffer from this news.
-Confidence in the investment market took a hit globally, and thus many other companies that your KiwiSaver funds were invested in dropped in value.
-So you could definitely say there was a ripple effect that impacted your KiwiSaver investment.
-How much depends on the makeup of your KiwiSaver funds
+That’s not to say that KiwiSaver members didn’t suffer from this news.
+Confidence in the investment market took a hit globally, and many other companies that your KiwiSaver funds were invested in dropped in value.
+So, you could definitely say there was a ripple effect that impacted your KiwiSaver investment.
+How much depends on the makeup of your KiwiSaver funds.

 History Repeating?

-As much as industry insiders and regulators say this time is different, it certainly has investors and depositors worried.
-At the end of the day, banks rely on people’s trust in the system in order to function.
-The more that depositors and investors panic, the worst the situation becomes.
+As much as industry insiders and regulators insist that this time is different, it has certainly left investors and depositors worried.
+At the end of the day, banks rely on people’s trust in the system to function.
+The more depositors and investors panic, the worse the situation becomes.

-An article in NZ Herald states that almost 200 more US banks are at risk of seeing a similar fate to SVB.
-That is according to a study done that projects 186 banks across the US could fail if half of their depositors withdrew funds quickly.
+An article in the NZ Herald states that nearly 200 more U.S. banks are at risk of facing a similar fate to SVB.
+According to a study, it is projected that 186 banks across the U.S. could fail if half of their depositors withdrew funds quickly.

-That would be an economic meltdown that will once again shake the banking system across the world.
-While many economists are already foreseeing a global recession in the very near future, this could make things much worse.
+That would trigger an economic meltdown that could once again shake the banking system globally.
+While many economists are already forecasting a global recession in the near future, this could make things much worse.

-There is also an optimistic view of what is currently unfolding.
-Regulators took control of SVB very quickly and assured depositors that all their funds would be returned.
-There have been a few other steps taken to boost confidence in the banking system.
-From President of the United States, Joe Biden, addressing the situation swiftly and reassuring consumers, to central banks increasing cash flow.
+However, there is also an optimistic view of what is unfolding.
+Regulators took swift control of SVB and assured depositors that all their funds would be returned.
+There have also been several other steps taken to boost confidence in the banking system—such as U.S. President Joe Biden addressing the situation quickly and reassuring consumers, and central banks increasing cash flow.

-One would expect that regulators and banks will have learned from the 2008 GFC and take the right measures to avoid another widespread collapse.
+One would expect that regulators and banks have learned from the 2008 GFC and will take the necessary measures to avoid another widespread collapse.

-Regardless, we felt it was important to break down what is happening and how it relates to KiwiSaver.
+Regardless, it is important to break down what is happening and how it relates to KiwiSaver.
 Changing KiwiSaver companies or funds shouldn’t be a rash decision.
-Professional KiwiSaver advice may be just what you need to reassure any concerns you may have.
+Professional KiwiSaver advice may be just what you need to address any concerns you might have.

 What's the reason not to get advice on you KiwiSaver account?
 Let National Capital help.